SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 ```
 The key files need to be named as you defined it in [terraform.tfvars](terraform.tfvars) file.

 To deploy the cluster only the parameters of three files should be changed:  [terraform.tfvars](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/aws/terraform_salt/terraform.tfvars),  hana.sls and cluster.sls.
-Configure these files according the wanted cluster type.
+Configure these files according to the wanted cluster type.

 ### The terraform.tfvars file
 The easiest way to customize the variables is using a  _terraform.tfvars_  file.
-Here an example:
+Here is an example:

-Following that edit in the [terraform.tfvars](terraform.tfvars) file:

-* The public SSH key to use to connect to the instances.
-It is recommended to use a different key than the one generated in the previous steps.
-* The location of the private key associated with that public key.
-* The path to an S3 bucket where the SAP installation master is located.
-* The folder (for cluster nodes) where HANA installation master will be downloaded from S3.
-* The device used by the cluster nodes where HANA will be installed.
-* The deployment target, you can just install HANA or cluster.
-* The registration code if you want to register your system, mandatory to download salt-minion if it isn't included in the image.

-This is a terraform.tfvars example file:

 ```bash
 instancetype = "m4.2xlarge"